sensu/sensu-docs-legacy/docs/0.25/installation/install-rabbitmq-on-ubuntu-debian.md

    Alternatively, it is also possible to use the `service` command to start and stop the RabbitMQ service:

-   _NOTE: The `service` command will not work on CentOS 5, the sysvinit script must be used, e.g. `sudo /etc/init.d/rabbitmq-server start`_

    ~~~ shell
    sudo service rabbitmq-server start
    sudo service rabbitmq-server stop